kcdissanayaka/PHPWebev/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By : KASUN CHATHURANGA DISSANAYAKA): TourPlanCard
+- Table 1 (Created By : KASUN CHATHURANGA DISSANAYAKA): TOUR_PLAN_CARDS
 - Table 2 (Created By): MUJITHA MANORATHNA: Staff_role
 - Table 3 (Created By): MUJITHA MANORATHNA: Customer_Booking
 - Table 4 (Created By): DULSHAN WELENGODA: SERVICES_INFO